soapbox-pub/seeded-rsa/README.md

 # seeded-rsa

-Generate an RSA keypair from a seed (any string) and get back a [`CryptoKeyPair`](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair).
+Generate a deterministic RSA keypair from a seed (any string) and get back a [`CryptoKeyPair`](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair).
 The keypair will always be the same for the same input string.

 It relies on [node-forge](https://github.com/digitalbazaar/forge) and is based roughly on [this StackOverflow post](https://stackoverflow.com/a/72047475).